spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 - 📹 [Building Production Ready Application][production-ready-talk] by Michael Kehoe
 - 📕 [Production-Ready Microservices][production-readiness-book] by Susan J. Fowler

+There are 8 main tenets of production readiness that are highlighted in these resources:

+- 🔗 Stability
+- 🎯 Reliability
+- 🥁 Performance
+- 📈 Scalability
+- ✂️ Fault Tolerance
+- 💥 Disaster Recovery
+- 🔍 Monitoring
+- 📕 Documentation

-As technology evolves, there are several tools that help achieve each of the tenets of production readiness mentioned by Susan J. Fowler.
-In this series of blog posts, I'll be exploring the different cloud native tools which helps implement these production readiness principles.
+As technology evolves, there are several tools that help achieve each of these tenets of production readiness mentioned by Susan J. Fowler.
+In this series of blog posts, I'll be exploring the different cloud native tools which helps implement these principles.
 My goal for this series is to introduce you to atleast 1 new tools which you might not have come across before.

 The tools mentioned in this blog are just examples of tools available, and might not be the best suited for your usecase.
 Hopefully this will give you a starting point so you can research the tools that is most appropriate for your ecosystem.